 Additionally, it has a wide 30-144Hz FreeSync range out of the box and it’s actually the only FreeSync model that supports adaptive overdrive.

 There is some moderate IPS glow which is expected from this panel technology.
-By reducing the maximum brightness a bit and introducing some ambient lighting, the IPS glow is barely noticeable while using the monitor, even in dim-lit environments.
+By decreasing the maximum brightness a bit and introducing some ambient lighting, the IPS glow is barely noticeable while using the monitor, even in dim-lit environments.

 1440p provides the perfect pixel-per-inch ratio of 108 PPI on a 27″ screen of the Nixeus EDG27S v2 monitor which translates to sharp and crisp details as well as plenty of screen space without any scaling necessary.